sunnyStefi/spring-security-basics/README.md

 👮🏻 In this repo you'll find everything about Spring Security Basics features.

-You can follow the development of each branch on a dedicated [YouTube video](https://www.youtube.com/channel/UCD7izGaUlRDhJaOa5Y4Cc7Q?sub_confirmation=1) and builds on top of the previous one.
+You can follow the development of each branch on a dedicated [YouTube video](https://www.youtube.com/channel/UCD7izGaUlRDhJaOa5Y4Cc7Q?sub_confirmation=1) which builds on top of the previous one.

 ## ☑️ [**Spring Security Basics Playlist**](https://www.youtube.com/playlist?list=PLI1N6B5Z6ugMt6ySoR_z2M08HTb8C0iI-)